temporalio/proposals/node/node-sdk.md

 ### Limitations
 * The [NodeJS API][nodejs-api] is not available in workflow code as it breaks determinism.
-* Only ES modules can be imported out of the box with V8 isolates, npm uses the CommonJS module implementation.
+* Only ES modules can be imported out of the box with V8 isolates while most npm package use the CommonJS module implementation.
-    * There are workarounds for this issue - solution TBD.
+    * We can bypass this by implementing `CommonJS` `require` ([reference](https://nodejs.org/api/modules.html#modules_all_together)).
-    * We might need to implement CommonJS module support: https://nodejs.org/api/modules.html#modules_all_together
+    * 3rd party imported modules may contain async / await keywords - this can be overcome by transpiling each required file at runtime.
 * Submitted workflow code must not use async / await syntax.
     Using async / await bypasses the injected Promise object in the workflow context and hinders our ability to gain full control over scheduling.
     To get around this we recommend setting the `tsconfig.json` target to `<=es6` which transforms all async await calls into generators and Promises.